Privacy Intelligence: A Survey on Image Privacy in Online Social Networks: Privacy analysis in local management

-Table \ref{tab:stage1} provides a breakdown of the reviewed solutions in the local management stage.
-By examining the methods applied in these solutions, we can identify several shared design principles regarding OSN image privacy in this stage.
+Table \ref{tab:stage1} provides a breakdown of the reviewed solutions in this stage.
+By examining the methods applied in these solutions, we can identify several common design principles regarding OSN image privacy in this stage.

 \begin{itemize} \item \textbf{Offline mode.} In the local management stage, the image is prepared by the sender in an offline mode.
-In most situations, the image owner is the original sender with full control right of the image, and the image is only accessible by the sender.
-Therefore, from the perspective of practical implementation, all the reviewed solutions in this stage can be performed in an offline mode.
-It offers the chance to integrate these solutions within a local modular design, which can be embedded into end camera devices or implemented in the initial user interfaces of OSN services.
-In this way, some privacy issues can be immediately resolved before they get further complicated in subsequent OSN interaction.
+In most cases, the image owner is the original sender with full control right of the image, and the image is only accessible by the sender.
+Therefore, all the reviewed solutions in this stage can be implemented in an offline mode.
+It offers the chance to integrate these solutions within a local modular that can be embedded into end camera applications or the initial user interfaces of OSN services.
+In this way, some privacy issues can be resolved immediately before getting further complicated in the subsequent OSN interactions.

-\item \textbf{Sensitivity.} Recall the sensitivity property of OSN image privacy in Definition \ref{definition1}, and it should be a primary design consideration in this stage.
-Because images are held and controlled by the owners with few online interactions with others, most of the privacy issues in this stage are derived from the owners' unawareness or knowledge limitation with regard to OSN image privacy.
+\item \textbf{Sensitivity.} Recall the sensitivity property of OSN image privacy in Section \ref{definition}.
+This should be a primary design consideration in this stage.
+Since images are held and controlled by the owners with few online interactions with others, most privacy issues in this stage are derived from the owners' unawareness or knowledge limitations about OSN image privacy.
 Hence, one crucial goal is to assist users in identifying which kind of information in the image should be privacy-sensitive facing the OSN sharing process and help filter the sensitive information automatically in the presence of users' lack of privacy consciousness.